krunch3r76/gompress/README.md

 expect gompress to evolve with golem and to become more performant accordingly e.g. with improved networking. gompress is continually being optimized within current parameters however. stay tuned.

-the default min-cpu-threads argument is treated specially by gompress and is set to 0 by default: which will parallelize compression of each task across all threads on any worker node. i recommend one focus on the --divisions argument and if targeting higher end nodes to use gc__filterms before tweaking min-cpu-threads. the end result, however, of adjusting min-cpu-threads has two consequences: 1) only provides with at least that many threads are selected, and 2) the work is divided in parallel on a single node using just that many threads (as opposed to all available).
+the default min-cpu-threads argument is treated specially by gompress and is set to 0 by default: which will parallelize compression of each task across all threads on any worker node. i recommend one focus on the --divisions argument and if targeting higher end nodes to use gc__filterms before tweaking min-cpu-threads. the end result, however, of adjusting min-cpu-threads are: 1) only providers with at least that many threads are selected, and 2) the task work is divided in parallel on a single node using just that many threads (as opposed to all available). for more information about threaded compression in xz, see the manpage on the -T argument (in this case the default is -T0).

 ## todo
 project memory requirements to better anticipate node requirements.